Feedback-Dominated Accretion Flows

 \cref{fig: pileup Q_T} shows that the Toomre stability parameter can be much greater than the marginally stable $Q_{\rm T}=1$ limit.
 As discussed earlier, this arises because of discreteness in the ECO surface number profile.
-Within the self-consistent radii of the pileup regime, enforcement of the heat mixing condition $\mathfrak{M}_\phi \ge 1$ often results in $Q_{\rm T} \gg 1$ for the lower SMBH masses (see \cref{eq: Q-m_phi relation}; e.g. $M= 10^6 M_\odot,10^7M_\odot$ in \cref{fig: pileup Q_T}).
+Within the self-consistent radii of the pileup regime, enforcement of the heat-mixing condition $\mathfrak{M}_\phi \ge 1$ often results in $Q_{\rm T} \gg 1$ for the lower SMBH masses (see \cref{eq: Q-m_phi relation}; e.g. $M= 10^6 M_\odot$ and $10^7M_\odot$ in \cref{fig: pileup Q_T}).
 At higher SMBH masses, discreteness effects are less important and the pileup regime is usually in the $Q_{\rm T}=1$ limit.
-These results show the importance of considering heat mixing effects in models of feedback-dominated accretion flows: AGN disks surrounding smaller SMBHs will possess large azimuthal sectors that receive no heat over a thermal time even if their azimuthally-averaged properties satisfy $Q_{\rm T}=1$.
+These results show the importance of considering heat-mixing effects in models of feedback-dominated accretion flows: AGN disks surrounding smaller SMBHs will possess large azimuthal sectors that receive no heat over a thermal time even if their azimuthally averaged properties satisfy $Q_{\rm T}=1$.

-The radial profiles of different gas variables (e.g. $H/R$, $\Sigma$, $\rho$, $T_{\rm c}$) are shown in \aref{app: pileup profile}.
-As expected, this model shows a hotter and puffier disk aspect ratio than the Shakura-Sunyaev model at large radii (i.e. $H/R$ is generally larger).
-Despite the larger aspect ratio, the pileup regime is always still within the thin disk approximation.
-Similarly to \citet{Thompson+2005,SirkoGoodman2003} we find that beyond $R_{\rm pile}$, the radiation pressure dominates the pressure profile.